Arthur strives to balance aesthetics, functionality, and quality with costs when planning DIY projects in the home and garden.

 Preparation can’t be rushed.
 Take your time to design and plan your project, so that you know what materials and tools you need, and get everything ready before you start.

-For this project my wife showed me an image from the Internet of a wooden filing tray as to what she had in mind.
-Using that image as a guide the steps I took to design the filing trays were:
+For this project, my wife showed me an image from the internet of a wooden filing tray as a representation of what she had in mind.
+Using that image as a guide, the steps I took to design the filing trays were:

-- Decide on material to use: In this case I decided to use 12mm (½ inch) plywood for the main structure, and 4mm (1/6th inch) plywood for the backs.
+- Decide on material to use: In this case, I decided to use 12 mm (1/2 inch) plywood for the main structure, and 4 mm (1/6 inch) plywood for the backs.

-- Decide on construction method: E.g., the type of joint, which for this project would be simple butt joints, secured with wood glue and screws.
+- Decide on construction method: For example, the type of joint, which for this project would be simple butt joints, secured with wood glue and screws.

 - Decide the general shape: Which, for this project, would be a simple squared boxed pigeonhole with slanting fronts for the top trays.